-This statement is supremely obvious at best.
+The above states the obvious.
 There is no need to remind the reader that legislation and case law have relevance in legal analysis.
 The statement also does not explain why the issue is worth being discussed.

 You may want to give some indication in your introduction as to what form your argument is going to take.
 There is nothing wrong with that.
 The danger, however, is that you confuse your introduction with your conclusion.
-It is best to save an explicit account of your argument for your conclusion, since you will have used the body of your assignment to elaborate on and justify its premises.
+It is best to save an explicit account of your argument for your conclusion, since you will have used the body of your assignment to elaborate on and justify its premise.
 Giving a detailed account of your premises and conclusions in the introduction will be premature.